rueedlinger/teal/README.md

 docker run --rm -it -p 8000:8000 --name teal ghcr.io/rueedlinger/teal:latest
 ```

-Next you can use the api with the openapoi ui.
+Next you can use the api with the openapi ui.

 - http://127.0.0.1:8000/docs

 ### Running Teal in Test Mode

 Teal is packed with unit and integration tests.
-These test can be run and verified with teh following command.
+These tests can be run and verified with teh following command.

 ```bash
 docker run --rm -it -p 8000:8000 -e TEAL_TEST_MODE=true --name teal ghcr.io/rueedlinger/teal:latest